Azure/cortana-intelligence-inventory-optimization/Manual Deployment Guide/README.md

 1) Download the installer for [Python Tools for Visual Studio (PTVS)](http://aka.ms/ptvs).

 2) Run the installer.
-In sometime, it will ask to select the workloads.
+In some time, it will ask to select the workloads.
 Select **Python Development** and **ASP.NET and web development**.
 The size of application will be around 1.67 Gb.

 3) Click Install.